Randy Arozarena Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.41 team ERA ranks second across all league pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.47).

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (57 total, one per game).
+- Twins pitchers combine to allow the fifth-fewest home runs in baseball (59 total, one per game).

-- Varland (3-1 with a 3.51 ERA and 39 strikeouts in 41 2/3 innings pitched) makes the start for the Twins, his eighth of the season.
+- Lopez gets the start for the Twins, his 13th of the season.
+He is 3-3 with a 4.54 ERA and 86 strikeouts through 71 1/3 innings pitched.

-- His last appearance came on Thursday against the Houston Astros, when the right-hander tossed seven scoreless innings while giving up four hits.
+- The righty last appeared on Thursday against the Cleveland Guardians, when he threw 5 2/3 innings, allowing six earned runs while giving up eight hits.

-- The 25-year-old has put together a 3.51 ERA and 8.6 strikeouts per nine innings across seven games this season, while giving up a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.